-Rookies (or “first-year players” as captain Zdeno Chara prefers) figured to play an integral role this season for the Boston Bruins.
+Rookies (or “first-year players” as former captain Zdeno Chara prefers) figured to play an integral role this season for the Boston Bruins.
 Eschewing the big-name free agent signings of years past and opting instead to ride the youth wave, success was to be largely predicated on the readiness of several promising prospects within the pipeline.

 It was somewhat of a risky proposition for General Manager Don Sweeney and the Bruins front office.
 After all, with just six playoff games to speak of over the previous three seasons there was little room for regression; it’s not a stretch to say that seats (though not yet “hot”) were beginning to warm up.

 Pondering the recent success of Charlie McAvoy and Jake DeBrusk led me to wonder, “What are the best rookie campaigns in Bruins history?”